MicrosoftDocs/windows-dev-docs/hub/apps/develop/win2d/quick-start.md

 ## Setup your dev machine

-Make sure to setup your machine with all the necessary tools:
+Make sure to set up your machine with all the necessary tools:
 - [Install Visual Studio](https://visualstudio.microsoft.com/it/downloads/)
   - Include the UWP or Windows SDK (depending on your needs), 17763+
 - If using UWP, ensure to also [enable developer mode](/windows/apps/get-started/developer-mode-features-and-debugging)